Representation varieties of algebras with nodes: Introduction

 \subsection{Acknowledgements}

 The authors thank Birge Huisgen-Zimmermann for discussions on radical square zero algebras and Claus Ringel for encouragement to consider the relative situation of node splitting in general.
 We also thank Paul Muhly for discussion on the history of graphs, quivers, and radical square zero algebras.
+Finally, we are especially grateful to the final referee for very careful readings that improved the quality of the article.
+This work was supported by a grant from the Simons Foundation (636534, RK).